-Research undertaken by psychologists and other social scientists tells us that people need to understand the issue, feel concerned, responsible, motivated and able to take action and perceive that others are working toward a similar goal.1
+Research undertaken by psychologists and other social scientists tells us that people need to understand the issue, feel concerned, responsible, motivated and able to take action and perceive that others are working toward a similar goal.

 Individuals will approach the issue with different levels of experience and understanding, different concerns and motivations, and different perspectives on the actions required to facilitate solutions.
-Therefore, it is vital to understand the perceptions of those who have some interest, in or responsibility for, marine litter (i.e., the stakeholders) in order to communicate effectively, target outreach and engagement practices and influence behavioural change.
+Therefore, it is vital to understand the perceptions of those who have some interest in, or responsibility for, marine litter (i.e., the stakeholders) in order to communicate effectively, target outreach and engagement practices and influence behavioural change.

-Despite differences between individuals or between stakeholder groups, there are also a number of principles derived from the social sciences that can apply to most people when understanding how to communicate effectively about a topic that is complex, confusing, uncertain, sometimes overwhelming, and often emotionally and politically loaded.
-For example, humans have a strong visual system, they often take mental shortcuts rather than deeply analyse communications, they are influenced by other people around them etc. Therefore it is important to provide visual information, simple messages and make a link to other social groups.^{1,2,3}
+Despite differences between individuals or between stakeholder groups, there are also a number of principles that apply to most people most of the time when communicating effectively about a topic that is complex, confusing, uncertain, sometimes overwhelming, and often emotionally and politically loaded.
+For example, humans have a strong visual system, they often take mental shortcuts rather than deeply analyse communications, they are influenced by other people around them and so on.
+Therefore, it is important to provide visual information, simple messages, and convey a sense of social engagement by making a link to other people and groups.
+1, 2, 3

-In the next section we draw on some of these principles and provide insights into stakeholder perceptions about marine litter from a European-wide survey of 3876 respondents conducted within the MARLISCO project across 16 countries and a number of stakeholder groups.^{4, 5}
+In this section we draw on some of these principles and provide insights into stakeholder perceptions about marine litter from a European-wide survey of 3876 respondents conducted within the MARLISCO project across 16 countries and a number of stakeholder groups.4,5